A Message from My Grandfather

 — 70 years to the day from my grandfather’s death.

-Some may say this was probably just a coincidence.
+Some may say this was probably just a random coincidence.
 However, that’s not how it struck me.
 I felt as though my grandfather had reached over from the other side to wave his hand and say, “Till we meet again.”
 With the odds at 1 in 365, it is enough for me to conclude there was more at work here than just blind chance.
 I’m glad my grandfather wants to meet me, and I want to meet the hero I’m named after.
 I’m not afraid of death.
 I fear life in this world more than I do moving on to the next realm.
-At the time of this writing, I’m 65 years old, so it may not be all that long until I will no longer have to gaze at his gravestone and say, “Till we meet again.”
+At the time of this writing, I’m 65 years old.
+So, it may not be all that long until I will no longer have to gaze at his gravestone and whisper, “Till we meet again.”